AmnElDawla/OasisPro/README.md

 ![](image/Image14.PNG)

 After opening the project in Qt Creator, we will need to check if the project has the path for the git binary file configure in it.
-To check this, go to the Tools tab and select the Options tab.
-From there go to the Version Control section and check the Configuration path.
+To check this, go to the `Tools tab` and select the `Options tab`.
+From there go to the `Version Control section` and check the `Configuration` path.
 If it is empty please enter the path to where the git binary file is stored at within your personal computer or virtual machine as seen in the image below.

 ![](image/Image15.PNG)

 After this, you will be able to push, commit, and pull the files to the local and remote repository.
 Once you have finish editing the project, it will be time to commit your changes to the repository.
-To do this, we will need to type in gnome-terminal git commit -m "Put whatever you want here" as seen in the image below.
+To do this, we will need to type in gnome-terminal `git commit -m "Put whatever you want here"` as seen in the image below.

 ![](image/Image16.PNG)

-After doing this, we will pull from the repository any new updated or added files using git pull as seen in the images below (remember that your password is the personal access token you created in your Github account and not your actual password).
+After doing this, we will pull from the repository any new updated or added files using `git pull` as seen in the images below (remember that your password is the personal access token you created in your Github account and not your actual password).

 ![](image/Image17.PNG)

 ![](image/Image18.PNG)

-After pulling the files, you will be able to push your newly created commit to the repository using git push origin main as seen in the image below (remember that your password is the personal access token you created in your Github account and not your actual password).
+After pulling the files, you will be able to push your newly created commit to the repository using `git push origin main` as seen in the image below (remember that your password is the personal access token you created in your Github account and not your actual password).

 ![](image/Image19.PNG)